Loading tool...

 Convert videos between MP4, WebM, OGG, MOV, AVI, and MKV formats.
 Device presets for YouTube, Instagram, TikTok, iPhone, Android.
 Quality options from fast to high quality encoding.

-Capture your favorite reaction moments from movies, shows, or videos to create expressive GIFs for use in messages, comments, and social media responses.
+Capture expressive moments from videos to create reaction GIFs for messaging and social media.

 All processing happens directly in your browser.
 Your files never leave your device and are never uploaded to any server.